nicolasfara/experiments-2024-ACSOS-imageonomics-drones/README.md

 3. Launch either:
     - `./gradlew runAllBatch` on Linux, MacOS, or Windows if a bash-compatible shell is available;
     - `gradlew.bat runAllBatch` on Windows cmd or Powershell;
+4. LaTeX is required to generate the charts since special symbols are used in the charts.
+Skip this step if you already have LaTeX installed.
+    - On Ubuntu, run `sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra`
+    - On Arch Linux, run `sudo pacman -S texlive`
+    - On MacOS, install via [brew](https://formulae.brew.sh/) `brew install texlive`, or install MacTeX from [https://www.tug.org/mactex/](https://www.tug.org/mactex/)
+    - On Windows, install MiKTeX from [https://miktex.org/](https://miktex.org/)
-4. Once the experiment is finished, the results will be available in the `data` folder.
+5. Once the experiment is finished, the results will be available in the `data` folder.
 Run:
     - `pip install --upgrade pip`
     - `pip install -r requirements.txt`
     - `python process.py`
-5. The charts will be available in the `charts` folder.
+6. The charts will be available in the `charts` folder.

 ## Inspect a single experiment